SpeedWP/wordpress-javascript-optimization/README.md

 The plugin provides a unique innovation to capture and proxy external script injected scripts to pass the [Leverage browser caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching) rule from Google PageSpeed Insights.

+The proxy can also be used to remove or modify script injected scripts.

 ![Script Proxy](https://github.com/o10n-x/wordpress-javascript-optimization/blob/master/docs/images/proxy.png)

 ### Javascript Code Search & Replace